stamatis-petridis/datathon2025/docs/housing_friction_report.md

 A simulated 20% unlock of locked stock shows how prices respond when friction eases.
 We recompute σ, F, and price changes using the stylised price model; high-friction areas see the largest drops.
 Charts below show simulated σ, price change, and top-10 price drops.

 <div align="center">![](../outputs/unlock_effect_collage.png){ width=100% }</div>

+A 20% unlock shifts 88 municipalities from Market Collapse to lower tiers.